 - a) No Impact.
-The project will not physically divide an established community, because there are no established residential communities present in the project area.
-The proposed project area is located in an unincorporated part of the County that has sparse residential development and will occupy an area that is currently vacant. - b) Less than Significant Impact.
-The current General Plan land use designation for the proposed project area is Rural Living (RL), which allows development of electrical power generation with a Conditional Use Permit (CUP) - c) No Impact.
-The proposed project does not conflict with any applicable habitat conservation plans or natural community conservation plans.
+The project will not physically divide an established community, because there are no established residential communities present in the Project area.
+The proposed Project area is located in an unincorporated part of the County that has sparse residential development and will occupy an area that is currently vacant. - b) Less than Significant Impact.
+The current General Plan land use designation for the proposed Project area is Rural Living (RL).
+The RL land use district allows development of solar electrical power generation on sites greater than 20 acres.
+Electric power generation is allowed on the proposed Project site subject to a Conditional Use Permit.
+No General Plan Plan amendment is required; therefore, impacts are considered less than significant. - c) No Impact.
+The proposed Project does not conflict with any applicable habitat conservation plans or natural community conservation plans.

 Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact XI.
-MINERAL RESOURCES - Will the project: a) Result in the loss of availability of a known mineral resource that will be of value to the region and the residents of the state? b) Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?
-S SUBSTANTIATION: (Check T if project is located within the e Mineral Resource Zoi ne Overlav /):
+MINERAL RESOURCES - Will the project: a) Result in the loss of availability of a known mineral resource that will be of value to the region and the residents of the state? b) Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? \square

+SUBSTANTIATION: (Check if project is located within the Mineral Resource Zone Overlay):

-- A) No Impact.
-The USGS Mineral Resources Spatial Data Mapper was used to determine that no metallic or nonmetallic mineral resources have been mapped on the proposed project area.
+- a) No Impact.
+The USGS Mineral Resources Spatial Data Mapper was used to determine that no metallic or nonmetallic mineral resources have been mapped on the proposed Project area.
 In addition, although mining claims have been registered for some of the areas surrounding the project area, mostly for rock, gravel, concrete, and sand, no active mines or mining claims are located on or in the immediate vicinity of the project site.
-Implementation of the proposed project will not result in the loss of any known mineral resources on the proposed site. - b) No Impact.
-The proposed project will not result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan (see discussion in Item XI (a)).
+Implementation of the proposed Project will not result in the loss of any known mineral resources on the proposed site. - b) No Impact.
+The proposed Project will not result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan (see discussion in Item XI (a)).